jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 Today the goal of industrialization is here.
 Hpapily, with live in a world far far away from primitive tools.
 Digital tools are so easy to make that we can customize them for every person’s individual problems.
 Technologies like high-speed internet, smartphones, machine learning, computer programming, cloud computing, microchips, bluetooth, heart rate monitors, 3D printing, genetic tests, air quality sensors, GPS trackers, smart watches, finger-print scanners, thermal cameras, have made tools like Skype, iPhones, Tesla Solar Roofs, Lyft, WhatsApp, Kickstarter, YouTube, 23 and Me, Snapmaker, ButcherBox, Khan Academy, Podcasts, Nano Membrane Toilet, Google Wear, GitHub, Sanitation Now!, SquareSpace, Onnit, AirBnB, and Firefox so extremely powerful and so easy to make, we don’t need to fight to control them, but fight to spread them.
 This doesn’t come naturally to us, however, because the rules of old philosophies are based on fighting over, not sharing, tools.

 Techvolution is a new philosphy about making regular people the hero of their own story.
 It does so by empowering them with new tools.
-It's written to solve frontline problems.

 With Techvolution, you won’t fight political battles with bristol boards or painted faces.
 You’ll economically exercise your right to vote, by deciding which tools best solve your problem at home, work, and play.
 Unlike me, you’ll never need to deal with any gatekeepers, because you won’t have to knock at anyone’s door asking permission to do what’s best for you.